learn-co-curriculum/ds-curriculum-team/style_guide.md

 We use "they" as a third-person singular honoring the descriptivist tendencies of pre-18<sup>th</sup> century usage.

-<a name="write_jr_high"></a>

-### Write to a Junior-High Reading Level

-While beautiful prose is something that we, as writers, likely hold dear, we need to downplay that when writing technical material.
-We want the cognitive burden to be on the _learning_ not waiting for the third nested appositive in the sentence after an em-dash to be the burden.

-In effort to help this we're using readable.io to score.
-While there are some cases where using words that readable doesn't like are the right thing to do (e.g. "integrated development environment" is, well, what it is, I don't give a damn if those mean a lot of syllables that make for long sentences in their scorer).

-For READMES, target 6.x and for technical material target 7.x.
-Obviously, the lower the score the more friendly you are to the reader, but let's be reasonable.

-<a name="avoid_burying_the_lede"></a>

-### Avoid Burying the Lede

-The "lede" is the point of the thing.

-In technical writing, especially when encountering newcomers, we cannot rely on subtlety or three-act structure to create and sustain tension such that the audience will be _gasp_ amazed and awed by our writing for the big reveal of the lede at the end of the document.

-While we should guide the presentation by questions, the reader should already have the answer in the bag.
-While it may feel inferior as a _writer_ it's superior as a _curriculum writer_.
-Time and again, research has shown that communicating the goals, following the plan, and then reviewing pays dividends for learners.

-**Protip**: If you're wondering where your lede is and you've been writing like a novel (building to a rising **ho-ho!** _reveal_!)
-Your lede is _most likely_ in your final paragraph.
-You can often literally move that paragraph to be the first and *ka-bam* you now have writing ideal for learners!

 <a name="avoid_value_judgements"></a>

 ### Avoid Value Judgements